College of Liberal Arts & Sciences

 Students may complete one or two of the following emphasis areas while fulfilling the requirements for the B.A. or B.S. in political science.
 These “tracks” help students organize a cohesive set of courses in areas that interest them the most.
 To qualify for an emphasis area, students must take at least four of the courses listed for the specific emphasis area.
+However, courses cannot be counted twice for multiple emphasis areas.
 Full list of emphasis areas and courses available

 Emphasis Area Application